react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 ## Getting started

 I assume you already have an [Expo](https://expo.io/) project running locally.
 If not, make sure to create one.
-I choosed Expo over plain React-Native, because it includs most of the dependencies that we need so there is less work to do for us.
+I choosed Expo over plain React-Native, because it includes most of the dependencies that we need so there is less work to do for us.

 Let's install React-Native-Paper, React-Navigation v5 and other required dependencies.